IliyaBrook/sokal-ai-generate/frontend/README.md

 **Error Responses:**
 - `400 Bad Request`: Invalid input data
 - `401 Unauthorized`: Missing or invalid token
-- `403 Forbidden`: User not authorized to update this post
+- `403 Forbidden`: User is not authorized to update this post
 - `404 Not Found`: Post not found
 - `500 Internal Server Error`: Server error